aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-3-tug-of-war.md

 categories:
     ask-yourself
 permalink: /blog/rest-tug-of-war
+excerpt: >
-excerpt: "REST API design isn't as straightforward as it may seem—there's a complex tug of war between competing factors like client needs, performance, security, and maintainability.
+    REST API design isn't as straightforward as it may seem—there's a complex tug of war between competing factors like client needs, performance, security, and maintainability.
 While many treat REST as a simple, one-size-fits-all solution, the reality is far messier.
 From managing resource states and ensuring performance to addressing failure and evolving with clients, every design decision pulls in different directions.
 I explore alternative approaches, such as dynamically adjusting resources or reimagining them for specific clients, and challenge the conventional wisdom by questioning the assumptions others often settle for.
-By diving deep into these complexities, I urge you to think critically about the real-world challenges of API design and the profound impact your choices have on the system's functionality and longevity."
+By diving deep into these complexities, I urge you to think critically about the real-world challenges of API design and the profound impact your choices have on the system's functionality and longevity.
 ---

 ![Map](/assets/rest-tug-of-war/tug-of-war.png){: style="float: right; width: 50%; margin-left: 1em;"}